 Parenting and guilt go hand-in-hand.
 You might feel guilty about what your baby is eating.
 Guilty about how your baby is sleeping.
 Guilty about how you’re spending time with your baby.
 Guilty about not being as present as you’d like.
 Guilty about not knowing as much as you wish you did.
 Guilty about going back to work.
 Guilty for lying to your child to get them to do something that will ultimately benefit them.
 Guilty about asking for help.
 Guilty for abandoning your partner.

 That’s heavy.
 Even if you tell yourself that what you’re doing is totally normal and talk yourself around to feeling okay again, a different form of guilty can rear its ugly head and weigh you down again.
 Truthfully, you have enough on your plate without having to divert valuable mental energy to the guilt monster.
-Counseling for new parents is a great way to process this because it provides you with a safe environment to unload all of the guilt and shame you’re carrying around.
+Talk therapy is a great way to process this because it provides you with a safe environment to unload all of the guilt and shame you’re carrying around.

 6. Restoring Intimacy